Ateez: 2022: Two world tours, The World EP.1: Movement, Spin Off: From the Witness and Japanese releases

-2023: Continuation of the Break the Wall world tour, Limitless, The World EP.2: Outlaw and The World EP.Fin: Will
+2023: Continuation of Break the Wall world tour and conclusion of The World series

 After finishing their domestic promotions for Spin Off: From the Witness, Ateez promoted their EP The World EP.
 Paradigm in Japan from January 29 to February 3.
 On February 10, the group embarked on the European leg of the Fellowship: Break The Wall world tour in Amsterdam, followed by eight shows in Berlin, Brussels, London, Madrid, Copenhagen and Paris.
 On March 8, Yeosang was announced to continue as one of the hosts of The Show for a third consecutive year.
 On March 19, Ateez performed at KCON Thailand at the IMPACT Arena.

 On March 22, the group released Limitless, their second Japanese single album, including the opening song of the same name they recorded for the anime Duel Masters WIN.

 Between April and May, Ateez performed in multiple events such as the 2023 Lovesome Festival in Seoul, the K-POP Super Live at Seoul Festa 2023, the Dance Day Live 2023 in Tokyo, and KCON Japan 2023 in Chiba.
 They also carried out six encore concerts out of the Fellowship: Break The Wall tour in Seoul, Tokyo and Chiba.